 End uses for selected HHW are considered relatively stable.
-Reuse of unopened, reusable products can be promoted through waste exchanges or organized referrals.
-Non-recyclable HHW is disposed of properly at permitted hazardous waste disposal facility or incinerated.
+Reuse of products can be promoted through waste exchanges or organized referrals.
+Non-recyclable HHW is disposed of properly at permitted hazardous waste disposal or incineration facilities.

 Potential public health risks and safety hazards associated with a permanent facility include spills, fires, leaks, or explosions resulting from improper collection, storage, handling, or transportation of hazardous materials.
 However, proper facility siting, equipment, operation and health and safety training for facility staff would minimize any potential hazards.
 Therefore hazards are considered known and considered controllable.